 - Internships with the Perry Institute for Marine Science - This institute, which protects oceans through research and education, offers internship opportunities at its research and diving facility on Lee Stocking Island in the Bahamas.

 - Woods Hole Oceanographic Institution (WHOI) Guest Student Program (Woods Hole, MA) - Through this informal internship program, a limited number of undergraduates become Guest Students in WHOI laboratories on a year-round basis.
 Advanced high school students from Upper Cape Cod and the Islands may also be eligible.

-- Marine Wildlife Internships (Southeastern Massachusetts) - The New England Coastal Wildlife Alliance offers internships with local colleges and universities in southeastern Massachusetts.
+- Marine Wildlife Internships (Southeastern Massachusetts) - The New England Coastal Wildlife Alliance offers internships for college students (as well as high school students and professionals) in southeastern Massachusetts.